Maikon/personal_blog/_posts/2014-08-18-command-pattern.md

 ---
 layout: post
-title: "The Command Pattern."
+title: "The Command Pattern"
-category: post
+category: blog
+tag:
+- design patterns
+- ruby
 ---
 The last couple of weeks I've been working on an internal Rails project and to say that I've been learning a lot it would probably be an